spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-healthchanges.md

 Notice that the workflow you just used mirrors that of native Unreal.

-Because you’ve changed code in a function you now need to build your project, generate schema and a new snapshot.
+Because you have changed code in a function, you now need to rebuild your project.
+Additionally, because you've modified code related to replication, you need to generate schema.
 To do this:

 1. Open **ThirdPersonShooter.sln** with Visual Studio.
-2. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.
+1. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.
-3. Open **ThirdPersonShooter.uproject** in the Unreal Editor and click `Schema` and then `Snapshot`.
+1. Open **ThirdPersonShooter.uproject** in the Unreal Editor and click `Schema` and then `Snapshot`.

 Now let’s test our health replication in another local deployment.